Contexter/FountainAI/Tools/The Tree Cat.md

-## Project Paper: Directory Tree and File Content Generation with Swift Using the FountainAI Method
+### Project Paper: Directory Tree and File Content Generation with Swift Using the FountainAI Method

-### Introduction
+#### Introduction

-This project aims to create a Swift-based command-line tool that generates a Markdown file containing the directory tree and the contents of files within a specified directory.
+This project aims to create a Swift-based command-line tool, TreeCatMD, that generates a Markdown file containing the directory tree and the contents of files within a specified directory.
 The generated Markdown file is then copied to the clipboard for easy pasting into a Markdown editor or other interfaces.
 The tool will be integrated with Automator on macOS to allow users to generate the Markdown file via a quick action accessible from the Finder.

-### Use Case and Environment
+#### Use Case and Environment

-#### Use Case
+##### Use Case

 The primary use case for this tool is to facilitate discussions and interactions with AI systems by referencing entire packages of information stored in directories.
 Users often need to share or reference complex directory structures and file contents during conversations with AI assistants.
 This tool simplifies the process by generating a single, well-structured Markdown document that captures the entire directory structure and file contents.

-#### Environment
+##### Environment

 The tool is designed to run on macOS with the following environment specifications:
 - **Operating System**: macOS
 - **Language**: Swift
 - **Additional Tools**: Homebrew (for installing dependencies like `tree`), Automator (for creating Quick Actions)

-### Test-Driven Development (TDD) Approach
+#### Test-Driven Development (TDD) Approach

 Test-Driven Development (TDD) is a software development process where tests are written before the actual functionality.
 The process involves the following steps:
 1. **Write a test** for the next bit of functionality.